mrlux/flickrGal/README.md

 <div id="flickrgal" collections='["all"]'></div>
 ```

-Use collections data attribute to specify which collections you want to load. `all` will load every photoset from every collection.
+Use the collections data attribute to specify which collections you want to load. `all` will load every photoset from every collection.
 Collections can also be specified individually like so:

 ``` html